-- BOTH CHIMNEY SYSTEM AND CONNECTOR MUST BE 6"(150mm) DIAMETER AND LISTED TO: CANADA - CONNECTOR - LISTED to ULC S-641 and CHIMNEY LISTED to ULC-S-629 USA - CONNECTOR AND CHIMNEY LISTED to UL-103 HT - 1.
+- BOTH CHIMNEY SYSTEM AND CONNECTOR MUST BE 6"(150mm) DIAMETER AND LISTED TO: CANADA CONNECTOR LISTED to ULC S-641 and CHIMNEY LISTED to ULC-S-629 USA CONNECTOR AND CHIMNEY LISTED to UL-103 HT - 1.
 Residential Clearances to Combustible surfaces and materials;

-This heater may be installed using a single-wall connector (smoke pipe) as per local and National fire and Installation codes. see Single wall Connector in figue 2.
+This heater may be installed using a single-wall connector (smoke pipe) as per local and National fire and Installation codes.
+See Single wall Connector in Figure 3.
 Clearances may be reduced with various heat shielding or insulating materials.
-Consult local and national fire codes and authorities for approval
+Consult national fire codes and authorities for approval (U.S. -NFPA 211 or CAN. - CSA B365)

-For close clearances, use a listed double-wall connector, See (Figure 2).
-"Double Wall Connector
+For for close clearances, use a listed double-wall connector, See Figure 2.
+"Double Wall Connector".